 - Maintain grassy areas by mowing, watering or even burning vegetation regularly.

 - Create fuel breaks in strategic locations; these are areas free of trees which can be used to slow the progress of a fire and allow a place for firefighters to safely action a wildfire.

-- Thin trees to a minimum distance of 3 meters between tree crowns.
+- Thin trees to a minimum distance of 3 metres between tree crowns.

-- Prune conifer trees to a minimum height of 2 meters up the trunk of the tree.
+- Prune conifer trees to a minimum height of 2 metres up the trunk of the tree.

 FireSmart development standards help manage the wildfire reality by reducing the flammability of structures.